Frequently Asked Questions

 Reporters, editors, producers and photojournalists who sign up for a Journalist Account with Watchdog City agree to the Watchdog City PressTM voluntary credentialing terms and conditions and swear to or affirm a series of oaths about upholding ethical guidelines in their journalism.
 These are included as part of the Journalist Account registration process.

-Watchdog City journalists promise to uphold the Watchdog City Journalists Code of Ethics, which is based on the tenets of the Society of Professional Journalists Code of Ethics.
-The code embodies practices taught in newsrooms around the globe.
-These are the standards by which journalists hold themselves accountable to the public.
+Watchdog City journalists promise to uphold the Watchdog City Journalists Code of Ethics, which includes specific rules and practices that are among the strictest in journalism and are taught in the world's finest newsrooms.
+The Watchdog City code embodies the tenets of the Society of Professional Journalists.
+Watchdog City's Code of Ethics sets forth the standards by which journalists hold themselves accountable to the public.
 They practice these standards to earn the public's trust.

 To hold a Journalist Account, journalists agree to additional terms which include: